-It could mean giving yourself something small you enjoy: Did you choose an appropriate reward for your important eating habit change?
+It could mean giving yourself something small you enjoy: Did you choose an appropriate reward for your important change?
 If not, think about another reward.

-1) Figure out which of the above reasons was most responsible for making you fail your important habit.
+- Figure out which of the above reasons was most responsible for making you fail.

-2) Choose only one factor of the three above that you change.
-Write down your new habit method.
+- Choose only one factor of the three above that you change.
+Write down your new method.

-3) Try it again this week and iterate the failed habit.
+- Try it again this week and iterate the failed activity.
 Pay attention to whether it is working and to obstacles.

 Don’t give up if you break the chain again; improve your habit loop instead.
-There are still lots of other options you can try to ultimately reprogram your brain for better eating habits!
+There are still lots of other options you can try to ultimately reprogram your brain for healthy eating!

 How long does it really take?